 Other hidden costs will present themselves and will be specific to each boat.
 Some vessels may need a lift to transfer your boat from slip to storage, and others will find themselves towing their boats across state lines.
 Budget accordingly and leave room for unexpected costs.

-Familiarizing Yourself with the Process of Purchasing a Boat for Your Needs
+Buying a Boat for Your Needs

 However, some will want to learn the ropes of sailing right away and be willing to put in the time and money required for a bigger and more complex setup.
 This is especially true of anyone who plans to set sail across the globe or live on their vessel for a large part of the year.